-Lube and You: What You Need to Know
+Lube And You: What You Need To Know About Your Lubricant

 In many cases, additives and preservatives of varying kinds are added to lubes.
 This is done in order to add specialty features to certain lubes, or alternatively to heighten the sensation involved in using them.
 Some additives and preservatives are potentially harmful, while others are perfectly harmless.
 Which is why we need to discuss lube and you.